Long-term prediction intervals with many covariates: Real data: EPEX Spot electricity prices

 We first give a quick overview of the last three methods above so that they are comparable to the ADJ as specified in Section \ref{ssc:bootstrap}.

-\textit{Robust Bayes p.i.'s RBS}:\\ For this sophisticated univariate approach, we focus on the intuition and refer to the supplementary Appendix of \citet{mw16} for more details about the implementation.
-The \textit{robust Bayes} p.i.'s are specifically designed for long-horizon predictions, e.g., when $m/n\approx1/2$.
+\textit{Robust Bayes PIs RBS}:\\ For this sophisticated univariate approach, we focus on intuition and refer to the supplementary Appendix of \citet{mw16} for more details about the implementation.
+The \textit{robust Bayes} PIs are specifically designed for long-horizon predictions, e.g., when $m/n\approx1/2$.
 First, the high-frequency noise is extracted out from $y_t$ using low-frequency cosine transformation.
 Projecting $\bar{y}_{+1:m}$ on the space spanned by the first $q$ frequencies is the key to obtaining the conditional distribution of $\bar{y}_{+1:m}$.
-In order to expand the class of processes for which this method can be used while keeping track of parameter uncertainty, \citet{mw16} employ Bayes approach.
-In addition, the resulting p.i.'s are further enhanced to attain the frequentist coverage using least favorable distribution.
+In order to expand the class of processes for which this method can be used while keeping track of parameter uncertainty, \citet{mw16} employed a Bayesian approach.
+In addition, the resulting PIs are further enhanced to attain the frequentist coverage using the least favorable distribution.
 This requires advanced algorithmic search for quantiles of non-standard distributions, which is its main drawback in terms of implementation.
-On the other hand, their supporting online materials provide some pre-computed inputs which make the computation faster. \begin{enumerate}[(i)] \item For $q$ small, compute the cosine transformations $ \tran{\bm{x}}=(x_1,\ldots,x_q)$ of series $y_t$. \item Approximate the covariance matrix of $(\bar{y}_{+1:m},\tran{\bm{x}})$. \item Solve the minimization problem $(14)$ in \citep[][page 1721]{mw16} to get robust quantiles having uniform coverage. \item The p.i.'s are given by $[L,U]=\bar{y}+[Q_q^{\textrm{robust}}(\alpha/2),Q_q^{\textrm{robust}}(1-\alpha/2)]$.\\ \end{enumerate} \textit{Bootstrap p.i.'s for ARX, ETS and NAR}: \begin{enumerate}[(i)] \item Adjust $y_t$ for weekly periodicity using, e.g., seasonal and trend decomposition method proposed by \citet{cca90}. \item Perform automatic model selection based on AIC and fit the respective model to adjusted $y_t$.
+On the other hand, their supporting online materials provide some pre-computed inputs which make the computation faster. \begin{enumerate}[(i)] \item For $q$ small, compute the cosine transformations $ \tran{\bm{x}}=(x_1,\ldots,x_q)$ of series $y_t$. \item Approximate the covariance matrix of $(\bar{y}_{+1:m},\tran{\bm{x}})$. \item Solve the minimization problem $(14)$ in \citep[][page 1721]{mw16} to get robust quantiles having uniform coverage. \item The PIs are given by $[L,U]=\bar{y}+[Q_q^{\textrm{robust}}(\alpha/2),Q_q^{\textrm{robust}}(1-\alpha/2)]$.\\ \end{enumerate} \textit{Bootstrap PIs for ARX, ETS and NAR}: \begin{enumerate}[(i)] \item Adjust $y_t$ for weekly periodicity using, e.g., seasonal and trend decomposition method proposed by \citet{cca90}. \item Perform automatic model selection based on AIC and fit the respective model to adjusted $y_t$.
 For ARX and NAR, we also use aggregated weather data defined as $\bar{w}_t=\sum_{k=1}^{73}w_{k,t}$, $\bar{\tau}_t=\sum_{l=1}^{78}\tau_{l,t}$ and the weekend-dummy variables as exogenous covariates (see the supplementary Appendix C for details). \item Simulate $b=1,\ldots,B$ future paths $\hat{y}^b_{n,t}$ of length $m$ from the estimated model. \item Obtain respective quantiles from set of averages $\bar{\hat{y}}^b_{+,1:m}$,$b=1,\ldots,B$. \end{enumerate}